-The General Data Protection Regulation (GDPR), coming into effect May of 2018, is the newest compliance standard sweeping the industry.
+The General Data Protection Regulation (GDPR) is the newest compliance standard sweeping the industry.
 However existing compliance standards such as HIPPA , GLBA and FERPA all require strict controls of personal data.
 Fines for violating compliance skyrocket with GDPR, so how should Enterprises find and classify existing PII data?

 Introducing the PII Scanning and Detection engine for the Enterprise File Fabric…

 Those familiar with the Enterprise File Fabric know it includes a Deep Content Search capability.
 Deep Content Search indexes the data within PDFs, Microsoft Office, LibreOffice, and a number of other document formats.
 This content indexing works with any of the 60+ storage providers supported by the Enterprise File Fabric, which includes on-cloud and on-premises storage as well as storage related applications such as Basecamp and standards such as HIPAA.

 The PII Scanning & Detection engine compares this data to a number of predefined and/or custom rules.
 PII based data is then automatically tagged and discovery based events are triggered.

 Best of all, since the Enterprise File Fabric does not proprietize data it can work with existing data on existing data stores.
 The Enterprise File Fabric will continue to pick up new data, even if that data is written directly to the backend storage.

 Let’s walk through an example to see this feature in action:

 (If your more of a video person, please enjoy this demo instead)